Agile Methodology: A Complete Beginner's Guide for 2026

 What is Agile, Really?

-At its core, Agile is a mindset defined by four values and twelve principles outlined in the Agile Manifesto.
-The values prioritize:
+At its core, Agile is a mindset defined by values and principles.
+The approach prioritizes:

 Note: The items on the left are valued more, but the items on the right still have value.
 Agile isn't about abandoning planning or documentation—it's about balance.